4dn-dcic/Submit4DN/README.md

       }
     }

-The default path for your keyfile is `/Users/<user>/keypairs.json`.
+The default location for the keyfile is your home directory `~/keypairs.json`.
 If you prefer to use a different file location or a different key name (not "default"), you can specify your key with the `keyfile` and `key` parameters:

-    import_data --keyfile nameoffile.json --key NotDefault
+    import_data --keyfile path/to/filename.json --key NotDefault

 ## Generating data submission forms
-To create the data submission xls forms, you can use the `wranglertools.get_field_info` method.
+To create the data submission xls forms, you can use `get_field_info`.
 It will accept the following parameters:

     --type           use for each sheet that you want to add to the excel workbook